 Here in Southern California, we don’t get those wet winters like most places.
-Instead, we get bone dry weather that’s about as humid as a lit BBQ.
+Instead, we get bone dry weather that sucks ever ounce of moisture from your skin.
 Lately, it just seems like the days just get dryer and dryer to the point where I carry around a tube of lip balm like it’s an epi-pen.
 Every room in my house has its own moisture restorative tube just in case because I’ve found my lips prone to cracking more than usual.

 So, as a result I’ve set out to create a super moisturizing chai rose lip balm to help heal and protect my parched lips – cuz the summer blend I’ve got going right now just can’t stand against this sort of dry weather.